albertsalgueda/Bitcoin/README.md

 # Bitcoin AI-Strategy Project
-#Download all the files and initiate the project on your local environmennt
+#Download all the files and initiate the project (Bitcoin.Rproj) on your local environmennt